-Since 2017, the Larsen & Toubro (L&T) electrical company has been building new electrical towers and transmission lines as part of the expansion of the 765-kilowatt Angul-Jharsuguda transmission line in Odisha's Sambalpur district.
-Originally proposed in 2011 by the Power Grid Corporation of India Limited (PGCL), the project received permission in December 2016 for the clearance of some 461 hectares of forestland.
-The new electrical lines will help meet the electricity requirements across the southern power grid in Odisha, which has otherwise remained under-powered.
+Since 2017, the Larsen & Toubro (L&T) electrical company has been building new electrical towers and transmission lines as part of the expansion of the 765kilowatt AngulJharsuguda transmission line in Sambalpur district.
+Originally proposed in 2011 by the Power Grid Corporation of India Limited (POWERGRID), the project received permission in December 2016 for the clearance of some 461 hectares of forestland**. *The new electrical lines will help meet the electricity requirements across the southern power grid in Odisha, which has otherwise remained underpowered.

-Under the Indian Telegraph Act, 1885, a company would pay the cost of damages caused to structures, crops or trees but wouldn't compensate for the land acquired underneath the transmission lines.
-In an interview in August 2017, Sambalpur district sub-collector Prasanna Das said that a compensation package for damages incurred for the Angul-Jharsuguda transmission line was being prepared for the villagers, which would be released before the scheduled construction of the transmission line on August 12, 2017.
+Under the Indian Telegraph Act, 1885, a company would pay the cost of damages caused to structures, crops or trees but would not compensate for the land acquired underneath the transmission lines.
+In an interview in August 2017, Sambalpur district subcollector Prasanna Das said that a compensation package for damages incurred for the AngulJharsuguda transmission line was being prepared for the villagers, which would be released before the scheduled construction of the transmission line* **on August 12, 2017.
 However, the compensation was not distributed by the time the construction began.

-The villagers claim that L&T was forcefully laying electricity wires.
+The village residents claim that L&T was forcefully laying electricity wires.
 When they confronted the officials, the police intervened and assaulted them.
 They also beat up a women from the village and locked her inside a police vehicle.
 She was later admitted to the hospital with severe injuries to her legs, back and chest.
-Her daughter was also assaulted by a member of the PGCL.
+Her daughter was also assaulted by a member of the POWERGRID.

-Work on the project only resumed after representatives from L&T met the affected people and offered them a compensation package in excess of legal requirements, which was handed over to them on September 30, 2017.
-The same month, the Odisha government amended the Electricity Act of 2003 and passed a resolution that directs companies to now pay compensation for laying down transmission lines.
+In September 2017, the Odisha government amended the Electricity Act of 2003 and passed a resolution that directs companies to now pay compensation for laying down transmission lines.
 As per the new guidelines, landholders are entitled to compensation for the loss of any land due to the laying of transmission lines, in addition to any damages incurred to crops, trees or existing structures on the land.
+On September 30, the affected people received a compensation package in excess of legal requirements after L&T officials met them.
+Following this resolution, work on the project resumed.

 Government Bodies Involved in the Conflict: